arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Mathematical functions.md

 -   Syntax

     ```
-    Double acos(Double number)
+    DOUBLE ACOS(DOUBLE number)
-    Decimal acos(Decimal number)
+    DECIMAL ACOS(DECIMAL number)
     ```

 -   Description

-    Calculates the arccosine of number.
+    This function calculates the arccosine of number.

--   Parameter
+-   Parameters

     number: a value of the DOUBLE or DECIMAL type.
 The value ranges from -1 to 1.
 If the input value is of the STRING or BIGINT type, it is implicitly converted to a value of the DOUBLE type before calculation.
 If the input value is of another data type, an error is returned.

 -   Return value

-    A value of the DOUBLE or DECIMAL type is retuned.
+    A value of the DOUBLE or DECIMAL type is returned.
 The value ranges from 0 to π.
 If the input value is NULL, NULL is returned.

 -   Examples

     ```
-    acos("0.87")=0.5155940062460905
+    ACOS("0.87")=0.5155940062460905
-    acos(0)=1.5707963267948966
+    ACOS(0)=1.5707963267948966
     ```